Paroo-Darling National Park: Ecology

-Topology
+Topography

 The landforms protected in the park include the Peery Hills with rugged gorges and low escarpments, ephemeral lake basins, sand plains and dune fields.
 The park contains two large ephemeral lakes, Lake Peery and Lake Poloko.
 These lakes are part of the Paroo Overflow lake system and fill on average once every five years and remain filled from between one and three years.
 These are freshwater lakes but become brackish as they dry.
 The wetlands have been identified as an important refugia for biodiversity in the region.
 These wetlands rely on the highly variable flows of the Paroo River which is the last unregulated river system in the Murray-Darling Basin.
 The variable flow regime of the Paroo River with flooding and drying events is a key ecological process for the park as it creates high habitat heterogeneity which supports high biodiversity.

 Fauna

 The park supports a variety of different fauna typical of the arid zone of Australia.
 Prominent macropod species found in the park include red kangaroo (Macropus rufus), eastern grey kangaroo (M. gigantius), western grey kangaroo (M. fuliginosus) and euro (M. robustus).
 There are also a number of vulnerable mammal species listed under the NSW Threatened Species Conservation Act (NSW TSC Act) that have been recorded in the park.
 They are yellow-bellied sheath-tailed bat (Saccolaimus flaviventris), little pied bat (Chalinilobus picatus), inland forest bat (Vespadelus baverstocki) and stripe-faced dunnart (Sminthopsis crassicaudata).

 Surveys conducted by the Australian Museum and Australian Herpetological Society in 2001 and 2002 recorded 44 species of reptiles and 8 species of amphibians.
-These include the wedgesnout ctenotus (Ctenotus brooksi) and crowned gecko (Diplodactylus stenodactylus) which are listed as vulnerable under the NSW TSC Act.
+These include the wedgesnout ctenotus (Ctenotus brooksi) and crowned gecko (Lucasium stenodactylum) which are listed as vulnerable under the NSW TSC Act.
 Other species recorded included the lace monitor (Varanus varius), shingleback (Tiliqua rugosa), carpet python (Morelia spilota metcalfei) and mulga snake (Pseudechis australis).

 The wetlands located in the park are important in the region because they provide a refuge for many species during times of drought.
 After floods when the lakes are full they are able to support large numbers of aquatic species and waterbirds.
 Aerial surveys counted 35900 waterbirds comprising 42 species on Peery Lake in 1993 and 28000 waterbirds comprising 35 species on Poloko Lake in 1990.
 The numbers of waterbirds that the lake supports is highly variable fluctuating in response to water levels.
 Peery and Poloko Lake also provide important habitat for migratory shorebirds that are covered by international bird agreements JAMBA, CAMBA and ROKAMBA.
 There have been five waterbird species listed under the NSW TSC Act recorded in the park.
 They are freckled duck (Stictonetta naevosa), blue-billed duck (Oxyura australis), brolga (Grus rubicunda), painted snipe (Rostratula benghalensis), and black-tailed godwit (Limosa limosa).